 Our Y has adopted HEPA standards throughout all of our nutrition work to include meals, snacks, and the food we distribute in the community.

-Each week, our nutrition team is in the community distributing from one of our three mobile units or from our Healthy Living Pantry.
+Each week, our nutrition team is in the community distributing from one of our Healthy Living Mobile Markets.
 Each distribution is paired with healthy recipes, a practical cooking demonstration, and valuable nutrition information that's easy to understand.
-Distributions are FREE and open to the public.
+Distributions are FREE and open to the public, no questions asked.

 Cooking Matters® Signature Courses